brentp/goleft/indexcov/README.md

 indexcov
 ========

-Quickly estimate coverage from the bam index.
+Quickly estimate coverage from a *whole-genome* bam index.
 A bam index has 16KB resolution so that's what this gives, but it provides what appears to be a high-quality coverage estimate in seconds per genome.